 - A medical certificate of the cause of death from the doctor and/or notification from the coroner (this is essential - a death cannot be registered without it)

 - The deceased marriage or civil partnership certificate (if possible)

 - The deceased's NHS medical card (if possible)

 What will it cost

-Registration of a death, including the document to enable you to arrange the burial or cremation and the certificate for Social Security is free of charge.
-However, there may be a charge for Certified copies of the death entry (Death Certificate).
+Registration of a death, including the document to enable you to arrange the burial or cremation is free of charge.
+However, there is a charge for certified copies of the death entry (Death Certificate).